Mohsinalidharkhad/sql-agent/README.md

 ## Vector Database Features

-The vector database integration provides:
+This project uses [Pinecone](https://www.pinecone.io/) for vector search.
+If you provide a `PINECONE_API_KEY` in your `.env`, the agent will enable semantic search and similarity queries for menu items, ingredients, and other high-cardinality columns.
+If you do not provide a Pinecone API key, vector search features will be disabled, but all other SQL agent features will work as normal.

-- Semantic search for menu items and ingredients
+- Semantic search for menu items and ingredients (requires Pinecone)
 - Efficient handling of high-cardinality columns
 - Improved query accuracy for natural language processing
 - Fast similarity searches across large datasets

+### Environment Variables

+- `OPENAI_API_KEY`: Your OpenAI API key (required)
+- `SUPABASE_HOST`, `SUPABASE_DATABASE`, `SUPABASE_USER`, `SUPABASE_PASSWORD`, `SUPABASE_PORT`: Your Supabase database credentials (required)
+- `PINECONE_API_KEY`: Your Pinecone API key (optional, enables vector search)

 ## Restaurant Features (In Progress)